 Dust2 is perhaps the most iconic map in Counter-Strike history.
 It is a key part of the rotation in Global Offensive, and if you want to rank up in CS:GO, then you need to understand the best places to use grenades on both CT and T and which grenades to use throughout the map.
-Here, we will go over what you need to know to make effective use of grenades whenever you are playing Dust2 on laptops for cs go.
+Here, we will go over what you need to know to use grenades effectively when you are playing Dust2, whether it’s on your desktop or on one of these top-rated laptops for CS:GO.
 In general, smokes and flashes are useful for both sides, while HE and Molotovs are more useful for CTs.

 Approaching at Long A from the T side alone, or by splitting into Long and Short A, requires careful use of grenades.
 There are multiple places that a CT can set up to have vision of Long’s approach and the double doors.
 The most common close point is peeking just around the corner to the double doors.
 Tossing a flash or smoke that bounces through the doors can block this off.
 If you memorize the timing, you can also throw a flash over the double doors that will go off at the right angle to blind anyone waiting at the corner.
 These grenades are also appropriate to block the vision of anyone fast enough to make it down to the lower ramp at the bottom of Long.

 The next two key spots are the sniper spots at the crates around the site and the spot at the top of the walkway covering cat and Short.
 You can cover them with a flash, but move fast because getting pinned down at the end of Long is a death sentence.
 There’s a smart smoke you can toss as you run down Long that bounces high off the wall to the right and lands right in front of the CT spawn, sealing off vision for any CTs crossing back over from mid or B. Make sure to learn that.